This overview is useful because it brings the conversation back to the layer that actually allocates CPU time, memory, device access, and isolation.

 Syscall cost

-Encourages accounting for syscall and context-switch overhead in latency-critical paths.
+Keeps syscall and context-switch overhead visible in latency-sensitive paths.

 Resource isolation

-Supports service design with realistic CPU/memory limits and overload behavior.
+Supports service design with realistic CPU, memory, and overload behavior in mind.

 Interview clarity